Sperner's problem for G-independent families: Introduction

-A natural guess is that it is sufficient for most vertices in $G$ to look more or less the same. \begin{definition} Let $G$ be a graph.
-An \emph{automorphism} of $G$ is a bijection $\phi:\ V(G) \rightarrow V(G)$ such that $\phi$ maps edges to edges and non-edges to non-edges.
-A graph is \emph{vertex transitive} if for every $x,y \in V(G)$ there exists an automorphism of $G$ mapping $x$ to $y$. \end{definition} \begin{conjecture} Let $G$ be a vertex-transitive graph.
+A natural guess is that it is sufficient for most vertices in $G$ to look more or less the same.
+Let $G$ be a graph.
+Recall that an \emph{automorphism} of $G$ is a bijection $\phi:\ V(G) \rightarrow V(G)$ such that $\phi$ maps edges to edges and non-edges to non-edges.
+A graph is \emph{vertex transitive} if for every $x,y \in V(G)$ there exists an automorphism of $G$ mapping $x$ to $y$. \begin{conjecture} Let $G$ be a vertex-transitive graph.
 Then

-\end{conjecture} Of course, there is no reason however to believe that vertex-transitivity is a necessary condition for the width of $Q(G)$ to coincide with the size of the largest layer.
-Indeed consider the complete graph on $n$ vertices with one edge removed.
+\end{conjecture} Of course, vertex-transitivity is not a necessary condition for the width of $Q(G)$ to coincide with the size of the largest layer.
+Indeed, consider the complete graph on $n$ vertices with one edge removed.
 This is not vertex-transitive, but the largest antichain is exactly the largest layer, i.e. the collection of all singletons.
-Similarly the path $P_n$, while not vertex-transitive, is close to the vertex-transitive cycle $C_n$, and we believe the conclusion of Conjecture~\ref{transitiveconjecture} holds for $G=P_n$ also: \begin{conjecture} \end{conjecture} More generally, perhaps the following should be true: \begin{conjecture} For any $k \in \mathbb{N}$, there exists $n_0=n_0(k)\in \mathbb{N}$ such that if $G$ is a graph on $n \geq n_0$ vertices which can be made vertex-transitive by making at most $k$ changes to its edge-set, then $s(G)= \max\{\vert Q^{(r)}(G)\vert\}$. \end{conjecture} Note we certainly cannot strengthen the above by having $k=k(n)$ grow at a linear rate with $n$: if $G$ is the star on $[n]$ with edges $\{1i:\ 2 \leq i \leq n\}$ then the width of $G$ is larger than the largest layer of $Q(G)$ by $1$.
-Perhaps a slower growing $k=k(n)$ may be possible.
+Similarly the path $P_n$, while not vertex-transitive, is close to the vertex-transitive cycle $C_n$, and we believe the conclusion of Conjecture~\ref{transitiveconjecture} holds for $G=P_n$ also. \begin{conjecture} \end{conjecture}

-In a different direction, while not vertex-transitive, the Erd\H os-R\'enyi random graph model $\mathcal{G}_{n,p}$ is (typically) fairly homogeneous, and treats all vertices in $[n]$ in the same way.
-In this case also we expect the width and largest layer to have almost the same size, at least in the range $p=O(1/n)$: \begin{conjecture} Let $p=p(n)=O(1/n)$.
-Then with high probability,

-\end{conjecture} The reason we suggest restricting to this range of $p$ is the following.
-Suppose $\alpha>0$.
-Writing $p=c n^{-1}$ and $r= \alpha n$, we have that the expected number of independent sets of size $r$ in $G_{n,p}$ is